- 1-1/4 teaspoons active dry yeast

 - 1/2 cup warm water (110° to 115°)

 - 2 teaspoons minced fresh sage

 - 8 fresh sage leaves

 - In a large bowl, dissolve yeast in warm water.
 Stir in honey; let stand for 5 minutes.
 Add 3/4 cup all- purpose flour, whole wheat flour, oil, minced sage and salt.
 Beat on medium speed for 3 minutes or until smooth.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

-- Turn onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.
-Place in a large bowl coated with cooking spray, turning once to coat the top.
+- Turn onto a lightly floured surface; knead until smooth and elastic, 6-8 minutes.
+Place in a greased bowl, turning once to grease the top.
 Cover and let rise in a warm place until doubled, about 1 hour.

-- For topping, brush dough with 1 teaspoon oil.
+- With fingertips, make several dimples over top of dough.
+For topping, brush dough with 1 teaspoon oil.
 Top with sage leaves; brush leaves with remaining oil.
 Sprinkle with cheese.
-Bake at 400° for 8-10 minutes or until golden brown.
+Bake at 400° until golden brown, 10-15 minutes.
 Remove to a wire rack.
-Yield: 1 loaf (8 wedges).
+Serve warm.

 1 wedge: 112 calories, 5g fat (2g saturated fat), 8mg cholesterol, 131mg sodium, 12g carbohydrate (1g sugars, 1g fiber), 4g protein.